|Week 15 Geauga County, Ohio||Sept. 12, 2012|

 In this week's shares

-In this week's shares, CSA members can expect things such as sweet corn, garlic, white, yellow or red storage onions, Big Beef tomatoes, Gilbertie heirloom tomatoes, mixed or red cherry tomatoes, grape tomatoes, Chiogga or red beets, green Provider beans, yellow wax Roctor beans, patty pan squash, fingerling potatoes, bell peppers (variety), Hungarian Wax banana peppers (hot), jalapeños (hot), sweet banana peppers, Red Carmen peppers, Yummy Orange peppers, yellow squash, zucchini, eggplants, fingerling potatoes, new red potatoes, rhubarb, bok choy, rainbow chard, lettuce and yellow squash.
+In this week's shares, CSA members can expect things such as apples, garlic, white, yellow or red storage onions, Big Beef tomatoes, heirloom tomatoes, mixed or red cherry tomatoes, grape tomatoes, Chiogga or red beets, green Provider beans, yellow wax Roctor beans, patty pan squash, fingerling potatoes, bell peppers (variety), Hungarian Wax banana peppers (hot), jalapeños (hot), sweet banana peppers, Red Carmen peppers, Yummy Orange peppers, yellow squash, zucchini, eggplants, fingerling potatoes, new red potatoes, rhubarb, bok choy, rainbow chard, parsley, green or red leaf lettuce, green romaine lettuce and yellow squash.

 NOTE: You may or may not receive all of the types of produce listed above.
 This is a list of possible items.
 Different size shares and shares received at different times of the week may include different items.